Study Guide for the Writing Section of COMPASS

 - Is it free?

 Yes, you read right.
 You need to practice the writing section to fare well in the exam.
-It is one of the number one reasons why students generally tend to lax in the exams, or just answer based on the "feel" of what is right.
-Sometimes simple rules and tips elucidated in a COMPASS writing study guide can help in laying to rest the confusion you have when you guess based on "feel".
+It is one of the primary reasons why students generally tend to lax in the exams, or just answer based on the "feel" of what is right.
+Sometimes simple rules and tips offered by a prep material can help in resolving the confusion you have when you guess based on "feel".

-Most guides simply concentrate on providing tips to answer questions, caring very little about explaining the grammatical rules involved in selecting that answer.
-Purchasing a COMPASS writing study guide that explains why a particular answer is right should be your choice for a guide
+Most prep resources simply concentrate on providing tips to answer questions, caring very little about explaining the grammatical rules involved in selecting that answer.
+Purchasing something that explains why a particular answer is right should be your choice for a guide

-This might sound strange, but can a book being free influence its quality?
-Chances are more in the favour of yes.
+This might sound strange, but can a free study material influence its quality?
+Chances are more in the favour of this aspect.
 You might not want to waste time and money on a book that's outdated, or is not from a credible source or publisher.
-Choose a COMPASS writing study guide that has been revised recently and which has been authored by experts.
+Choosing a prep material for writing skills test that has been revised recently and which has been authored by experts.
 You might not want to study from a book that's lower than your own standards.

 Finally, here are reviews of three books that are currently available in the market.